 We have taken steps to prevent copyrighted news music from being used for purposes other than those mentioned above.
-Some of the steps include watermarking full-length cuts with a "chirp", uploading samples at a 128 Kbps maximum, and displaying copyright information throughout the site.
+This includes watermarking full-length cuts with a "chirp", uploading samples at a 128 Kbps maximum, and displaying copyright information throughout the site.

-News Music Now takes both the interests of news music afficionados and publishers very seriously.
-The chirp exists to allow us to add news music cuts to the library in their entirety.
+News Music Now takes both the interests of news music fans and those of publishers very seriously.
+The chirp watermark exists to allow us to add news music cuts to the library in their entirety.
 The rights of the publishers must also be protected - the chirp ensures that cuts can be easily identified if they are used publicly without a license.